Apply to vetted scholarship programs in one clickAdvertiser disclosure

 You made a mistake

-If you made a simple mistake (such as checking the wrong box for your citizenship status), the error could affect your financial aid eligibility.
-Update your information by signing into FAFSA.gov with your Federal Student Aid (FSA) ID and correct the mistake by following the directions outlined below.
+If you made a simple mistake (such as checking the wrong box for your citizenship status or year in college), the error could affect your financial aid eligibility.
+Update your information by signing into FAFSA.gov with your FSA ID (Federal Student Aid ID)and correct the mistake by following the directions outlined below.

 You entered the wrong social security number